Vyral/monte-mohr-recruiting/_posts/2022-03-17-the-importance-of-passion-in-real-estate-part-1.md

 {% include excerpt.html %}

+If you aren’t passionate about what you do, why do you even do it?
+Passion is huge in the real estate business, and each of us found ours in different ways.
+Today we’re talking about the importance of passion and taking a closer look at a book called, “The Passion Conversation.”
+It has a ton of great information that anybody can benefit from, but there are some especially good nuggets for real estate agents.

-A few weeks ago on a huddle call, I did something unusual.
-I brought on a newer team member to talk about something near and dear to her heart.
-Her purpose for selling real estate is to help fund a ministry in Kenya, and when she started talking about it, I felt her passion.
-Today we’re taking a closer look at passion and the role it plays in a successful real estate business.
+Chrissy, our Agent Success Manager, helps us take a closer look at passion and the role it plays in a successful real estate business.

 **Feel free to watch the full video, or use these timestamps to browse specific topics at your leisure:**